 Where did the non-paternity events occur?

 It may have been in the Beaufort line between King Edward III and the 19-21 generations to the five living descendants analyzed in this study.
 Or was there infidelity in the royal line between King Edward III and his great-great-grandson King Richard III?
-And if so, which historical English kings and queens actually had legitimate claims to the throne?
+If so, which historical English kings and queens actually had legitimate claims to the throne?

 King Richard III’s successor, King Henry VII, claimed the throne by right of conquest rather than inheritance; hence any potential non-paternity events do not affect his, and his descendants’ claim to the throne.
-The legitimacy of the current queen is also not in question, as that was set through the 1701 Act of Settlement.
+The legitimacy of the current queen is also not in question, as it was set through the 1701 Act of Settlement.

 A similar mtDNA profile indicates that you share a maternal lineage with the likes of Lady Joan Beaufort, Lady Cecily Neville, Anne of York, and Anne St Leger.
-While a similar Y-DNA profile indicates that you share a paternal lineage with the controversial King Richard III and his notable paternal ancestors, including King Henry III and the three English King Edwards (I, II and III).
+A similar Y-DNA profile means that you share a paternal lineage with the controversial King Richard III and his notable paternal ancestors, including King Henry III and the three English King Edwards (I, II and III).

 Of course, this only holds true if there are no non-paternity events in this royal line!
 Richard himself and his brother Edward IV had no known surviving paternal descendants.
 Richard’s son died at age 10, and Edward IV’s young sons mysteriously disappeared under Richard’s reign.